-I’m a South Australian landscape photographer, writer and social worker currently living in regional Victoria with my gorgeous dog Charlie.
+I’m a South Australian landscape photographer and social worker currently living in regional Victoria with my gorgeous dog Charlie.
 I have a Hungarian background and I still speak the language.
 In fact, my surname is the Hungarian word for “flower”.

 I love exploring both rural and urban areas and nothing excites me more than capturing a thunderstorm and encouraging others to look for and appreciate the beauty in the world around them.
-I also enjoy nature, travel and street photography, but I’m always inevitably drawn back to landscapes.
+I also enjoy nature, travel and street photography and over time I’ve become increasingly drawn to black and white images.

-Most of my images are available for sale as prints, so if you are looking for that unique birthday or Christmas present, please write to me via the Contact page.
+Most of my landscape and fine art style images are available for sale as prints, so if you are looking for that unique birthday or Christmas present, please write to me via the Contact page.